 Close×

-Quebec has a wide range of natural, gastronomic and historical wonders to discover.
-Cycle the hilly roads of the Eastern Townships, taste the best of the rich agricultural culture of Centre-du-Québec or take in the enchanting seaside of the Gaspé Peninsula!
+Quebec offers a wide array of wonders to discover, whether natural, culinary, or historical.
+Hop on a bike and explore the rolling roads of the Eastern Townships, sample the best of the rich agricultural culture of the Centre-du-Québec, or let yourself be swept away by the enchanting coastline of the Gaspé Peninsula!

-A cycling vacation means exploring Quebec in a whole new way.
-Leave the highways behind and discover the hundreds of villages that line our itineraries.
-Each has its own history, traditions and charming shops that make you want to stop again and again!
-From village to village, you'll travel from the Eastern Townships to the Beauce, from the Bas-du-Fleuve to the Gaspé, from the Laurentians to the Outaouais.
+Going on a cycling vacation is a unique way to explore Quebec.
+Leave the highways behind and take the scenic backroads to discover the hundreds of villages that line our routes.
+Each one has its own history, traditions, and charming shops that make you want to stop and explore them all!
+From village to village, you’ll travel from the Eastern Townships to Beauce, from the Lower St. Lawrence to the Gaspé Peninsula, and from the Laurentians to the Outaouais.

-Challenge-seeking cyclists are in for a treat!
-The valleys of Charlevoix and the Eastern Townships offer great challenges for cyclists in search of steep gradients and exceptional panoramas.
-Your evening meals will be well worth the effort, as you immerse yourself in Quebec's rich gastronomy, world-renowned for its exceptional local foods.
+Cyclists looking for a challenge are in for a treat!
+The valleys of Charlevoix and the Eastern Townships offer serious challenges for riders seeking steep gradients and exceptional views.
+It’s more than enough to make your evening meals worthwhile, as you’ll dive into Quebec’s rich culinary tradition, renowned worldwide for its exceptional local ingredients.

-Quebec is an amalgam of sporting, gourmet, natural and historical pleasures.
-It's about exploring superb country lanes by day and falling asleep to the best of local cuisine by night.
-It's getting lost in the immensity of the province's national parks, and feeling great from the top of the peaks you'll climb by bike.
+Quebec offers a blend of outdoor activities, culinary delights, natural beauty, and history.
+It means exploring stunning country roads by day and drifting off to sleep after savoring the best of local cuisine in the evening.
+It means getting lost in the vastness of the province’s national parks and feeling a sense of grandeur from the peaks you’ll climb by bike.

-Quebec is all this and more!
-Between cities and countryside, forests and riverbanks, our beautiful province has everything to seduce the cyclotourist in you.
+Quebec is all that and more!
+From cities to the countryside, from forests to lakeshores, our Belle Province has everything to appeal to the cyclist in you.

-Would you like to spend a few days in Quebec before the start of your cycling trip, or celebrate the kilometers covered at the end of your stay with a few extra days in Montreal or Quebec City?
+Would you like to spend a few days in Quebec before your cycling trip begins, or celebrate the miles you’ve covered at the end of your trip with a few extra days in Montreal or Quebec City?
 No problem!
-Contact our agents and they'll suggest options to suit your needs!
+Contact our agents, who will suggest options tailored to your preferences and needs!

 Checklist

-Travel to Quebec with peace of mind with this information:
+Travel to Quebec with peace of mind—here’s what you need to know:

-• The current currency is the Canadian dollar (CAD$).
+• The local currency is the Canadian dollar ($CAD)

 • The spoken language is French

-• Quebec has a population of around 8.5 million.
+• Quebec has a population of approximately 8.5 million people

-• Québec City is the province's capital, and Montréal its most populous city.
-Other major cities include Gatineau, Sherbrooke and Saguenay.
+• Quebec City is the provincial capital, and Montreal is its most populous city.
+Other major cities include Gatineau, Sherbrooke, and Saguenay.

-• Quebec is located in the Eastern Time zone, evening GMT -5 in winter and GMT -4 in summer.
+• Quebec is in the Eastern Time Zone, which is GMT -5 in the winter and GMT -4 in the summer

 Recommended destinations

-Discover our recommendations for the best cycling destinations in Quebec and set off on the getaway of your dreams!
+Check out our recommendations for the best cycling destinations in Quebec and set off on the trip of your dreams!

 Canada